 (2) Elect a chairperson and vice-chairperson of the board in accordance with bylaws to be established by the board.

-(3) Develop and offer training programs for fire fighters and fire officers based on applicable NFPA standards used to produce training and education courses.
+(3) Develop and offer training programs for firefighters and fire officers based on applicable National Fire Protection Association (NFPA) standards used to produce training and education courses.